 We cannot heal what we cannot feel.

-Supporting the grieving person, you need to help him feel validated and comfortable enough to express them openly.
+To support the grieving parent, you need to help him feel validated and comfortable enough to express them openly.

-Here are some questions you can ask to help the grieving person process their emotions:
+Here are some questions you can ask to help the grieving parent process their emotions:

 - What emotions have you been experiencing?